-- Cursor Up Arrow select the previous take item in the sequence. - Cursor Down Arrow select the next take item in the sequence. - Cursor Left Arrow collapse an expanded sequence group. - Cursor Right Arrow expand a collapsed sequence group. - Home select the first take item in the sequence. - End select the last take item in the sequence. - Ctrl-Cursor Up Arrow move the selected take item up one position in the sequence. - Ctrl-Cursor Down Arrow move the selected take item down one position in the sequence. - Ctrl-Shift-Page Up select previous scene template. - Ctrl-Shift-Page Down select next scene template. - Ctrl-Page Up select the previous object in the Template Data tab for the selected take item. - Ctrl-Page Down select the next object in the Template Data tab for the selected take item. - Delete remove the selected take item from the sequence.
-The associated scene or scene group is not deleted. - +/- increase (+) or decrease (-) the speed of a roll/crawl while it is online. - Number Pad Enter playout the selected take item.
+- Cursor Up Arrow select the previous take item in the sequence. - Cursor Down Arrow select the next take item in the sequence. - Cursor Left Arrow collapse an expanded sequence group. - Cursor Right Arrow expand a collapsed sequence group. - Home select the first take item in the sequence. - End select the last take item in the sequence. - Ctrl-Cursor Up Arrow move the selected take item up one position in the sequence. - Ctrl-Cursor Down Arrow move the selected take item down one position in the sequence. - Delete remove the selected take item from the sequence. - Number Pad Enter playout the selected take item.
 This shortcut requires the Fast Recall button to be enabled. - Number Pad + playout the selected take item and select the next take item in the sequence. - Number Pad - take the current take item offline if it is online. - Number Pad. cue a selected take item prior to putting them online by pressing the decimal key on the number pad.
 Cueing them will pre-cache all video clips in the scene.
 Multiple items can be cued and brought to air simultaneously. - Number Pad focus a take item.
 This shortcut requires the Fast Recall button to be enabled.